The Emperor Jones: Characters

+Inspiration

+The expansive personality and style of speech seen in Brutus Jones was modeled on Adam Scott, an African-American and close friend of O'Neill's.
+Scott tended bar at O'Neill's favorite tavern, at the rear of Holt's Grocery on Main Street, in his hometown of New London, Connecticut.
+In their biography of O'Neill, Arthur and Barbara Gelb report that, Scott's imperious personality so impressed O'Neill that he later borrowed it for The Emperor Jones.
+While the play was also derived from other sources, it was Scott's bravado, his superstition and his religious convictions that imbued the character of Brutus Jones.

 Productions

 1920 premiere

 The Emperor Jones was first staged on November 1, 1920, by the Provincetown Players at the Provincetown Playhouse in New York City.
 Charles Sidney Gilpin, a respected leading man from the all-black Lafayette Players of Harlem, was the first actor to play the role of Brutus Jones on stage.
 There was some conflict over Gilpin's tendency to change O'Neill's use of the word "nigger" to Negro and colored during the play.
 This production was O'Neill's first real smash hit.
 The Players' small theater was too small to cope with audience demand for tickets, and the play was transferred to another theater.
 It ran for 204 performances and was hugely popular, touring in the States with this cast for the next two years.

 1925 revival

 Although Gilpin continued to perform the role of Brutus Jones in the US tour that followed the Broadway closing of the play, he eventually had a falling out with O'Neill.
-Gilpin wanted O'Neill to remove the word "nigger," which occurred frequently in the play, but the playwright felt its use was consistent with his dramatic intentions and the use of language was, in fact, based on a friend, an African-American tavern-keeper on the New London waterfront that was O'Neill's favorite drinking spot in his home town.
+Gilpin wanted O'Neill to remove the word "nigger," which occurred frequently in the play, but the playwright felt its use was consistent with his dramatic intentions.
+Further, O'Neill defended the language as consistent with the behavior and speech of Adam Scott, the character's inspiration.
 When they could not come to a reconciliation, O'Neill replaced Gilpin with the young and then unknown Paul Robeson, who previously had only performed on the concert stage.
 Robeson starred in the title role in the 1925 New York revival (28 performances) and later in the London production.

 Robeson starred in the summer production in 1941 at the Ivoryton Playhouse, Ivoryton, Ct.